 Since 1903, cars have come standard with wiper blades.
 After all, it’s beneficial to actually see what we are driving towards.
 Adding to the list, wiper blades are yet another thing that we don’t think about too often but have to replace occasionally.
 These seemingly simple objects can vary greatly in price, but are expensive wiper blades worth it?

-Beam-type wiper blades are expensive but are worth the extra cost.
-Beam-type blades are aerodynamically designed, not only are they aesthetically pleasing but their aero design means they remain fixed to the windshield in high winds and at high speed, in short, the more expensive beam blades offer superior performance.
+Beam-type wiper blades are expensive but are worth the extra cost as they offer superior performance.
+Beam-type blades are aerodynamically designed, not only are they aesthetically pleasing but their aero design means they remain fixed to the windshield in high winds and at high speed.

 Along with every other part of the car, windshield wipers have also seen an evolution.
 The conventional blades that we all know are starting to be phased out and beam blade designs are becoming more prominent.
 This design promises to both last longer and performs better.